 Snatch a rack of ribs from Payne's Bar-B-Que or Cozy Corner; they've spent over 40 years serving the best barbecue in the world's barbecue capital.
 If BBQ isn’t your thing, then head over to Chings Hot Wings and try another Memphis classic: their honey gold hot wings.

 Capture the many flavors of Memphis by taking a food-tasting tour with Cristina McCarter.
-She's the owner of City Tasting Tours, which allows visitors and locals to experience a variety of Memphis restaurants.
+She's the owner of City Tasting Tours, and City Tasting Box, which allows visitors and locals to experience a variety of Memphis restaurants.
 Looking for additional black restaurants to support, check out Edible Memphis Black-owned restaurants guide.